GET IN TOUCH

 How Long Does an Iowa Tax Lien Last

 An Iowa tax lien remains in effect for a specific term established under Iowa law.
-A lien usually continues for ten years from the tax debt's assessment date.
-During that time, the Iowa Department of Revenue maintains a legal claim against the taxpayer’s property until the money owed—including any interest and penalties—is paid in full.
+A lien generally continues for ten years from the tax debt's assessment date.
+During that time, the Iowa Department of Revenue maintains a legal claim against the taxpayer's property until the money owed — including any interest and penalties — is paid in full.

-• Standard duration: Unless released earlier, the lien remains valid for years from the assessment date.
+• Standard duration — Unless released earlier, the lien remains valid for ten years from the assessment date.

-Knowing how long a lien lasts allows taxpayers to plan, confirm payment deadlines, and avoid unexpected property or credit history complications.
+Knowing how long a lien lasts allows taxpayers to plan, confirm payment deadlines, and avoid unexpected property complications.

 How to Remove or Resolve an Iowa Tax Lien